-Different policies that cater for protection of human rights are in place such as the code of conduct, employment policy, safety and health policy, and waste
+Different policies that cater for protection of human rights are in place such as the code of conduct, employment policy, safety and health policy, and waste management policy.
+Standard operating procedures (SOPs) have been documented and guide the day to day operations of the company.

-Since ConFor works in partnership with global-woods AG which is a company certified by the Forest Stewardship Council (FSC), the first FSC principle obliges Continental Forests to respect all national laws of the country in which it operates (in this case Uganda) and international treaties and agreements to which the country is a signatory.
+Since ConFor works in partnership with global-woods AG which is a company certified by the Forest Stewardship Council (FSC),the first FSC principle obliges Continental Forests to respect all national laws of the country in which it operates (in this case Uganda) and international treaties and agreements to which the country is a signatory.
 Among these are the ILO standards, safety and health in forestry work, and other applicable laws and regulations in Uganda which include: the employment act of 2006, the constitution of the Republic of Uganda, the labour and arbitration Act of 2000, the National Social Security Fund Act of 2000, the occupational health and safety Act of 2007 and the Uganda Human rights Act of 1997.

 The Human resource manual of continental forests clearly acknowledges that the principles of rights of labour are in conformity to the Universal Declaration of Human Rights (UDHR) and International Labour Organization (ILO) standards and likewise the company's code of conduct.
 It stipulates rights of workers to join trade unions of their choice.
-The minimum age for employment shall be 18 years and shall not promote forced/compulsory labour among other rights.
+The minimum age for employment shall be 18years and shall not promote forced/compulsory labour among other rights.